zoran-cuckovic/zoran-cuckovic.github.io/_pages/support-visibility.md

 **Goal for the next major version: integration into processing toolbox**

 Many QGIS users have experessed a wish to integrate visibilty analysis in custom scripts.
 That would be, indeed, a very useful thing.
-For instance, one would be able to combine viewshed with morphometry and other terrain analyses, or to do some complex statistics in a batch.
+For instance, one would be able to combine viewshed with morphometry and other terrain analyses, or do some complex statistics in a batch.
 However, this would imply a major overhaul of the code -- your help will speed up the work.

  Thanks, <br>
  Zoran